Australia’s most populous state extends COVID restrictions on searching for the source of the explosion | ExBulletin

 On Sunday, authorities reported a third day in a row without a new case, easing concerns about a wider outbreak in the city, but cited the mysterious cause of the infection as a reason for prolonging the measures.

-While the issue of the missing link was not identified they were eager to prevent a super-proliferation event, New South Wales State Prime Minister Gladys Berejiklian said in a tweet.
+“Since the issue of the ‘missing link’ has not been identified, we are keen to prevent a super-proliferation event,” New South Wales State Prime Minister Gladys Berejiklian said in a tweet.

 This means that more than five million people living in and around Sydney must wear masks on public transport and in most public places, while families are limited to 20 visitors at any one time until May 17th.